arburk/open-x-day-code-ql/README.md

   - driven by Microsoft/Github
   - large community participation ([compare pulse](https://github.com/github/codeql/pulse/monthly))
 - It is not a replacement for static code analysis but a complement to it
+  - Important to know: some files are not (yet) scanned (e.g. lomboked classes)
 - Support of most important technology stack
 - Enables to conduct scans for own queries
   - Although it is a steep learning curve getting known to the query language itself